OpenShiftDemos/RAG-demo/README.md

 These are the steps to running the [Redis Vector Store tutorial](https://docs.llamaindex.ai/en/stable/examples/vector_stores/RedisIndexDemo.html) from LlamaIndex.

 In order to complete this tutorial you will need: OpenShift, access to at least 1 GPU, and Red Hat OpenShift AI.
-The Huggingface TGI server alone requires 8 cpu cores and 20Gi of memory, so ensure your environment has enough resources before you begin.

 ## Setting up the environment